ot4i/ace-docker/experimental/README.md

 and then curl http://[container IP]:7800/test should return '{"data":"a string from ACE"}'

 ## Various sizes
-Local on kenya.hursley.uk.ibm.com (debian 10) with defaults in Dockerfiles:
+Local on Debian 10 machine with defaults in Dockerfiles:

 ```
 ace-minimal      12.0.4.0-alpine-openjdk16     2d02c13096c9        24 minutes ago      496MB